trulysimple/.github/CONTRIBUTING.md

 ## Branching

-When you select an issue to work on, please use the naming convention `issues/<issue_number>` to create your branch.
+When selecting an issue to work on, use the naming convention `issues/<issue_number>` to create your branch.
+If you create it directly from the issue, its pull request will be automatically linked. :sparkles:

 ## Committing

-We use a _pre-commit_ hook that should run at least the following steps:
+When committing your code, a _pre-commit_ hook will execute at least the following steps:

-- unit tests with coverage report
+- run unit tests and report coverage
-- compiling code for distribution
+- compile the code for distribution
-- linting and formatting code
+- lint, format and spell-check the code
-- spell-checking

-Additionally, if the repository has a `docs` folder or documentation package, and your changes need to be documented, make sure to update the documentation.
+Moreover, if the repository has a `docs` folder or documentation package, and your changes need to be documented, make sure to update the documentation accordingly.

 ## Submitting

-We use a _pre-push_ hook that should run at least the following steps:
+When submitting your changes, a _pre-push_ hook will execute at least the following steps:

+- verify the branch name
-- add changeset
+- add a changeset

-Use it to explain the changes you are making, and this will appear in the changelog along with an acknowledgement. :sparkles:
+Use the changeset to explain the changes you are making, and this will appear in the changelog along with an acknowledgement. :sparkles:

+## Updating

+Once a pull request is submitted, it will automatically receive changes from the base branch when available.
+You must then update your local copy and perform any necessary adjustments.